MicrosoftDocs/bing-docs/bing-docs/bing-video-search/reference/error-codes.md

 ms.author: scottwhi
 ---

-# HTTP status codes that Bing Search APIs may return
+# HTTP status codes that Bing Video Search APIs may return

 The following are the possible HTTP status codes that a request may return.